 Picture

-Scrub and sanitize the walls, floor, shower door, virtually every surface that comes in contact with steam.
-Spend extra time scrubbing that tile grout and re-caulk around the tub if necessary if there is any chipping, peeling or discoloration.
-Fix leaky or running toilets and replace toilet seats.
-If your bathroom tile is dated, try paint instead of replacing it.
-Start with a high-adhesion primer and either epoxy or latex paint.
-Try vinegar to remove any hard water stains on fixtures.
+Preparing your bathroom for staging means it's time to thoroughly clean every surface that comes in contact with steam.
+Scrub the walls, floor, shower door, and tile grout, and re-caulk around the tub if needed.
+Repair any leaks or running toilets and replace toilet seats.
+Instead of replacing outdated bathroom tile, consider painting it with a high-adhesion primer and either epoxy or latex paint.
+Use vinegar to remove hard water stains on fixtures and odors from drains.

-Remove clutter from the countertop, tub, and top of toilet and clean surfaces until they gleam.
-Pack up and hide all your personal products from medicine to razors.
-This depersonalizes the bathroom space and allows the potential home buyer to envision themselves relaxing in the tub.
+• Clear clutter from countertops, the tub, and the top of the toilet, and clean all surfaces until they shine.
+Remove personal products, such as medicine and razors, to depersonalize the space and help potential buyers envision themselves in the bathroom.

-Create a luxury spa look with a fancy soap dispenser, fluffy white towels, decorative baskets, candles, plants, a white shower curtain, and a new bath mat.
+• Create a luxurious spa-like atmosphere with a fancy soap dispenser, fluffy white towels, decorative baskets, candles, plants, a white shower curtain, and a new bath mat.

 Staging the Walls, Windows, and More